What Is A Registered Agent

 Why Is It Important?

 Very few people will use individuals for registered agents.
-The importance of the role is why many companies choose professional registered agent services.
-Although being a registered agent is not particularly difficult and mainly involves having an address in a specific state to receive mail, there could be serious consequences if a registered agent doesn’t fulfill their obligations.
+The importance of the role is why many companies choose to hire a professional service provider.
+Although being a registered agent is not particularly difficult and mainly involves having an address in a specific state to receive mail, there could be serious consequences if the registered agent doesn’t fulfill their obligations.
 For example, the tax documents and other legal notices that are sent to the agent’s address are important and, if missed, could result in fines or other penalties.
 Or if the company isn’t made aware of a lawsuit that was served on the registered agent, a default judgment could be entered against the company without its knowledge.
 When in doubt, go with a professional service.

 How Can I Change My Company's Registered Agent In Shoobx?